-1. Explain the theoretical foundations of HRD and OD.
+1. Comprehend and synthesise the theoretical foundations of HRD and OD.

-3. Demonstrate a range of human resource and organisation development competencies.
+3. Apply and synthesise a range of human resource and organisation development competencies.

-4. Evaluate the role HRD and its contribution to a range of organisational outcomes such as organisational effectiveness, productivity and quality of working life.
+4. Analyse and evaluate the role of HRD and OD in relation to organisational outcomes such as organisational effectiveness, productivity and quality of working life.